ploomber/ploomber/doc/get-started/basic-concepts.rst

 As you can see in the image, the task in the picture has an upstream dependency called ``raw``.
 Thus, the cell injected is a dictionary that gives you the outputs of ``raw``, which we use as input.
 The value in ``product`` is also passed.
-In our code, we then use the ``upstream`` variable to read inputs for our task and ``product`` as the output location.
+We then use the ``upstream`` variable to read inputs for our task and ``product`` as the output location in our code.

 To enable interactive development, the cell injection process also happens when opening the notebook/script in Jupyter.
+:ref:`Click here <modifying-the-upstream-variable>` to learn more about cell injection and the integration with Jupyter.

 **Note:** When using ``jupyter notebook``, scripts open automatically as notebooks.
 If using ``jupyter lab``, you have to click right and select the notebook option.

-Since scripts/notebooks always create an executed notebook, you must specify where to save such file, a typical task declaration looks like this:
+Since scripts/notebooks always create an executed notebook, you must specify where to save such a file, a typical task declaration looks like this:

 .. code-block:: yaml
     :class: text-editor